Glossary

 Mode

-Method of transportation, e.g., rail, highway, air, and water.
+Method of transportation, e.g., rail, highway, air, or water.

 NAICS